-On the home feed, you can view all of the photos you or the people you follow post.
+When you tap Home, you'll see a feed where can view all of the photos you or the people you follow post.
 You can interact with these photos by liking or commenting on them.

-- When there are large groups of people at an event attempting to utilize a network at the same time, like at a concert, festival or baseball game, there can be intermittent connectivity issues.
-It may appear as if you are connected to the network and have strong cellular signal even though connection is weak.
+- When there are a lot of people at an event, like a concert or baseball game, trying to use a mobile network at the same time, it may appear as if you have strong cellular signal even though connection is weak.
 This should resolve itself once you're no longer at the event.

-If there aren't any photos in your Home feed and it looks like the image above, it's possible that you either aren't following anyone on Instagram or the people you're currently following haven't uploaded any new images since you last checked.
+If there aren't any photos in your Feed when you tap the Home tab, it's possible that you either aren't following anyone on Instagram or the people you're currently following haven't uploaded any new posts since you last checked.

-Your Home feed shows only the most recent photos uploaded by you and the people you follow, while your profile shows all the photos you've taken on Instagram.
-To view all your own photos, tap the Profile tab .
+Your Feed shows only the most recent photos uploaded by you and the people you follow, while your profile shows all the photos you've taken on Instagram.
+To view all your own photos, tap .

-The reason you may see a limited number of photos on the Home tab is because it shows recent photos shared by people you follow.
-Some of the photos you may have seen in the feed when you first signed up for Instagram are no longer shown here because they're older and have been replaced by new photos.
+The reason you may see a limited number of photos in your Feed is because it shows recent photos shared by people you follow.
+Some of the photos you may have seen in Feed when you first signed up for Instagram are no longer shown here because they're older and have been replaced by new photos.

 If you'd like to view all of someone's photos you can go to their profile by tapping their username.